How to Answer Audience Questions and Master the Q&A

 • We build up tension in our facial muscles.

-Maintaing a calm demeanour will help you to inwardly feel more focused, while outwardly appearing more confident and professional to the audience.
+Maintaining a calm demeanour will help you to inwardly feel more focused, while outwardly appearing more calm and composed.

-Here’s a great example of Steve Jobs in 2007 trying to handle difficult questions from one audience member.
+Here’s a great example of Steve Jobs in 2007, trying to handle difficult questions from one abrasive audience member.
 Watch how he slows down, takes his time, and breathes deeply before giving his answer.

-We all know this because our own bullsh*t-detectors warn us about other people.
+We all know how easy it is to spot someone fluffing a question they don’t know the answer to.
 Yet when faced with a tricky question, so many speakers still try to bluff their way through.

 • Let the audience know you’ll research the answer and get back to them.